 This document presents the findings of the visual impact assessment as part of the Environmental Assessment (EA) of the proposed expansion of the City of Sault Ste.
 Marie's landfill located on Fifth Line.
-The proposed project includes an expansion of the disposal boundaries to the north and west and a moderate increase in the height of the waste.
-Landfill mining is also proposed within the western portion of the existing disposal footprint to facilitate the construction of a liner and enhance environmental management at the site.
+The proposed project includes an expansion of the disposal boundaries to the north and west.
+Landfill mining is also proposed within the western portion of the existing disposal footprint to facilitate the construction of a liner to enhance environmental management at the site.
 The mining process involves excavation of waste within the existing disposal footprint, removing fines and recyclables, transferring the residual waste to a new lined cell and lining the mined area to accommodate future waste disposal.
-The planned expansion will be accommodated within existing City owned lands.
+The City has owned and successfully operated this site for 30+ years and the proposed expansion incorporates operational and site development enhancements to further build on the historical success.
+The planned expansion will be accommodated within existing City-owned lands.